nest/nest-simulator/doc/guides/from_nest2_to_nest3.rst

   | ``nest.random.sin()``      | Calculates the sine of a Parameter        |
   +----------------------------+-------------------------------------------+

-The mathematical functions take a Parameter object as argument, and return a new Parameter which applies the mathematical function on the Parameter given as argument.
+The mathematical functions take a parameter object as argument, and return a new parameter which applies the mathematical function on the Parameter given as argument.

 .. code-block:: ipython